Azure/Enterprise-Scale/docs/enterprise-scale-iab/setup-git-cicd.md

     ![_Figure_](./media/wt-2.1-5.png)

     > **NOTE:**
-    > If the discovery process fails, just re-run discovery by executing the command line from the previous step.
+    > If the discovery process fails, just re-run the workflow.

 12. The GitHub Action in the previous step will create the following artifacts in your GitHub repository: